nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <img src="images/FoodIntakeClassDiagram.png" width="249" />

-The FoodIntake represents the date and food associated with a particular FoodIntake.
+The food intake object represents the date and food associated with a particular food intake.

-The FoodIntake class stores a `LocalDate` and `Food`:
+The 'FoodIntake' class stores a `LocalDate` and `Food`:

 1. `date` : Represents the date that the FoodIntake was recorded
 2. `food` : Represents the `Food` object associated with the FoodIntake record